ros2/design/contribute.md

 Github will now go off and create a fork off this repository into your Github account.
 Then you can clone your fork of the repository by running this command:

-    git clone https://github.com/<your username>/design.git
+    git clone https://github.com/<your github username>/design.git

-This will clone this repository onto your machine into a folder called `design`.
+This will clone the repository onto your machine into a folder called `design`.
 You can edit these files in this folder using your favorite editor.

 ### Using Jekyll to Preview Changes